Article by John Tribbia

 Here’s the problem.
 When a company rolls out a new AI model, everything else changes too.
 There’s a press cycle.
 New features ship alongside it.
 Marketing ramps up.
 Maybe it’s the start of a new quarter and everyone’s trying to hit goals.
 Engagement goes up, sure, but claiming the model caused that is like saying your umbrella made it rain.

 I wanted to build a way to actually test this.
-Not with a fancy A/B experiment (most companies don’t run those on model upgrades), but with a statistical method that works on the messy data companies already have.
+Not with an A/B experiment (sometimes the landscape moves so fast that experimentation is an afterthought), but with a statistical method that works on the messy data companies already have.

 The Key Insight: Same Model, Different Experience